rhysd/vim.wasm/wasm/README.md

 seems to ignore all declarations which don't appear in `mergeInto` call.
 Dynamic import is also not available for now.

 - `import` statement is not available since the `emcc` JS parser cannot parse it
-- Dymanic import is not available in dedicated worker: https://bugs.chromium.org/p/chromium/issues/detail?id=680046
+- Dynamic import is not available in dedicated worker: https://bugs.chromium.org/p/chromium/issues/detail?id=680046
 - Bundled JS sources by bundlers such as parcel cannot be parsed by the `emcc` JS parser
 - Compiling TS sources into one JS file using `--outFile=xxx.js` does not work since toplevel constants are ignored by the `emcc` JS parser